syncfusion-content/blazor-docs/blazor/datagrid/foreignKey-column.md

 The Foreign key column in Syncfusion Grid allows you to bind remote data for a foreign key column.
 You can use  ```SfDataManager``` component instead of using ```DataSource```  property.

-This example demonstrates how to use the foreign key column with remote data binding using the ```ODataAdaptor``` in the grid:
+This example demonstrates how to use the foreign key column with remote data binding using the ```ODataV4Adaptor``` in the grid:

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}